Back to drug safety directory

 Chlorpromazine and ketamine are compatible.
 As an older first-generation antipsychotic, chlorpromazine has heavier sedation, anticholinergic, and QT-prolongation effects than newer agents.
 Less commonly used today, but still seen for refractory hiccups, intractable migraine, and some chronic psychotic disorders.

-If you take Thorazine regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or dose adjustment.
+If you take Thorazine regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or modest dose adjustment.
 This page covers the brief pharmacologic context and what we do at intake.

 How Thorazine interacts with ketamine